DayOS9/neuralNetwork/README.md

 # neuralNetwork

 A neural network designed to recognize images of hand written digits from the [MNIST database.](https://en.wikipedia.org/wiki/MNIST_database)
+> This project was largely influenced by the book "**Neural Networks and Deep Learning** by **Michael Nielson**"
+> The code in this repo was adapted from what is in the book with modifications (such as refactoring, activation functions, other features)

 This neural network can have its structure modified dynamically, specifying the amount of layers
 and the number of neurons per layer.